Azure/azure-rest-api-specs-examples/specification/hybridnetwork/resource-manager/Microsoft.HybridNetwork/preview/2022-01-01-preview/examples-go/NetworkFunctionUpdateTags.md

 		nil)
 	if err != nil {
-		log.Fatalf("failed to finish the request: %v", err) return
+		log.Fatalf("failed to finish the request: %v", err) }
-	}
 	// TODO: use response item
 	_ = res
 }
 ```

-Read the [SDK documentation](https://github.com/Azure/azure-sdk-for-go/blob/sdk%2Fresourcemanager%2Fhybridnetwork%2Farmhybridnetwork%2Fv0.4.0/sdk/resourcemanager/hybridnetwork/armhybridnetwork/README.md) on how to add the SDK to your project and authenticate.
+Read the [SDK documentation](https://github.com/Azure/azure-sdk-for-go/blob/sdk%2Fresourcemanager%2Fhybridnetwork%2Farmhybridnetwork%2Fv2.0.0-beta.1/sdk/resourcemanager/hybridnetwork/armhybridnetwork/README.md) on how to add the SDK to your project and authenticate.